pactflow/example-bi-directional-consumer-cypress/README.md

 NOTE: Cypress tests are located in `./cypress/integration`.
 See below for how to start cypress test, generate consumer contract and publish contract to pactflow.

+- Spin up the ui project by running `npm run start`

+then

 - `make test_cypress` - run cypress test locally
 - `make fake_ci_cypress` - emulate the CI process locally